nvimdev/dope/README.md

 keymap.cu -- work like cmd but for visual map
 ```
 use these apis to config your keymap in `keymap` folder. in this folder `keymap/init.lua` is necessary
-but if your have many vim mode remap you can config them in `keymap/other-file.lua` in fernvim is `config.lua`
+but if your have many vim mode remap you can config them in `keymap/other-file.lua` in cosynvim is `config.lua`
 just a example file. then config plugins keymap in `keymap/init.lua`.

 the example of api usage